mwarning/zerotier-openwrt/README.md

 make
 ```

-The images and all *.ipk packages are now inside the bin/ folder, including the zerotier package.
+The images and all \*.ipk packages are now inside the bin/ folder, including the zerotier package.
-You can install the ZeroTier .ipk on the target device using "opkg install \<ipkg-file\>".
+You can install the ZeroTier .ipk on the target device using `opkg install <ipkg-file>`.

 For details please check the OpenWrt documentation.